raspberrypilearning/save-the-shark/en/step_5.md

 --- task ---

-Run the program again to the test that the health of the shark increases if it eats fish.
+Run the program again to test that the health of the shark increases if it eats fish.

 --- /task ---